 Josh has competed at a high level in a variety of weapons but mainly sword and buckler, and rapier and dagger, entering competitions at Fight Camp, the Wessex League and Albion Cup.
 He won his first medal in Rapier and Dagger in London Wessex League 2018.
 He has attended a number of events and has taught several classes at Fight Camp, The English Sidesword Open 2019 and Swordsquatch in Seattle 2019.

 He is active in the wider HEMA community, attending groups such as Waterloo Sparring Group where possible and building relationships with other local clubs.
 He also plays an essential role in managing the QT HEMA page and designed the logo.

-Aside from teaching HEMA Josh is a keen writer and aspiring academic having graduated with an MA in Creative and Critical Writing in October 2017.
+Aside from teaching HEMA Josh is a keen writer and aspiring academic having graduated with an MA in Creative and Critical Writing and is currently working on his PhD.